ROCm/HIP/docs/markdown/hip_porting_guide.md

 - hip_runtime_api.h: defines all the HIP runtime APIs (e.g., hipMalloc) and the types required to call them.
 A source file that is only calling HIP APIs but neither defines nor launches any kernels can include hip_runtime_api.h. hip_runtime_api.h uses no custom hc language features and can be compiled using a standard C++ compiler.
 - hip_runtime.h: included in hip_runtime_api.h.
 It additionally provides the types and defines required to create and launch kernels. hip_runtime.h does use custom hc language features, but they are guarded by ifdef checks.
 It can be compiled using a standard C++ compiler but will expose a subset of the available functions.

-Cuda has slightly different contents for these two files.
+CUDA has slightly different contents for these two files.
 In some cases you may need to convert hipified code to include the richer hip_runtime.h instead of hip_runtime_api.h.

 ### Using a Standard C++ Compiler
 You can compile hip\_runtime\_api.h using a standard C or C++ compiler (e.g., gcc or ICC).
 The HIP include paths and defines (`__HIP_PLATFORM_HCC__` or `__HIP_PLATFORM_NVCC__`) must pass to the standard compiler; hipconfig then returns the necessary options:
 ```
 > hipconfig --cxx_config
  -D__HIP_PLATFORM_HCC__ -I/home/user1/hip/include
 ```